metagenomics/metagenomics-workshop/docs/evaluation/mapping.rst

   unzip IGV_2.3.59.zip
   IGV_2.3.59/igv.sh

+Now let's look at the mapped reads:

-Now load the contig sequences into IGV.
-Use the menu ``Genomes->Load Genome from File...`` After that you can load the BAM file into IGV.
-Use menu ``File->Load from File...`` You can also add the predictes genes as another track.
+1. Load the contig sequences into IGV.
+Use the menu ``Genomes->Load Genome from File...``
+2. Load the BAM file into IGV.
+Use menu ``File->Load from File...``
+3. Load the predicted genes as another track.
 Use menu ``File->Load from File...`` to load the GFF file.